Inspired? Please share!

-Recently, one of my readers wrote to ask me, "How can writing be healing?"
+Recently, someone asked me, "How can writing be healing?"
 To me, writing is almost all about healing* (of course, craft and such comes in there, too).

 Since "healing" means to make whole, there are some levels of healing through writing that may be obvious.
 When you focus on something through writing, you slow yourself down to give extended, often deeper attention to it, allowing an inner searchlight to comb through your unconscious and your neglected, unclaimed treasures, and bring them to the surface in your writing.
 In the process of giving voice to what has lingered below the surface, you have an opportunity to integrate it into the totality of your being ~ and, in that integrating act, become more whole.